 Phlebotomy can be used to lower the iron load associated with an elevated red blood cell count.
 Hydroxyurea can be used to lower the number of red blood cells.
 Aspirin and antihistamines have been used to lower itchiness.

 Complications of polycythemia vera include blood cancer, bleeding and clotting disorders.
 It has no cure, however, medications cn control the progression of the disease.

-Essential thrombocytosis is another example for the myeloproliferative disorders where the main cell line affected is the one responsible for the production of platelets.
+Essential thrombocytosis is another example of the myeloproliferative disorders where the main cell line affected is the one responsible for the production of platelets.
 Such patients are usually at an exquisitely high risk of thrombotic events, such as strokes and acute ischemic heart disease.
 Patients can also complain of headaches.

 Again, the elderly are more likely to develop the condition.
-Essential thrombocytosis is the only form of myeloproliferative disorders that is not associated with splenomegaly.
+Essential thrombocytosis is the only form of myeloproliferative disorders that are not associated with splenomegaly.
 Treatment is usually symptomatic and tailored against the thrombotic complications.

 Idiopathic myelofibrosis is a condition that is characterized by too much collagen production in the bone marrow.
-In contrast to the other forms of myeloproliferative disorders, patients with myelofibrosis have a reduced number of the different blood cell lines.
+In contrast to the other forms of myeloproliferative disorders, patients with myelofibrosis have a reduced number of different blood cell lines.